YotsubaBeat/kappaworker/README.md

 You will not need to install/download anything else but the [wsProxy client](https://github.com/yotsubabeat), and a proper web browser.

 ## Configuration
-Navigate to `uv.config.cjs` for assignment of the bare server of your choice and configuration of the service prefix.
+Navigate to `uv.config.cjs` for configuration of the bare server and service prefix.

 For assignment of the hostname and port of the webpage, please navigate to `index.mjs` and configure the port in `.env` to your liking.